 TECHNIQUE AND FINDINGS

-Use the large linear L38 probe in clinic.
-For a specific thyroid US, use the Small Parts exam type.
-However, the venous setting used for carotid and internal jugular vein exams is acceptable for screening the size and composition of the thyroid.
+Use the linear probe, with settings optimized for the thyroid.
 Most patients can keep their clothes on and be draped with washcloths for the exam.
 The patient should lie supine and attempt to extend the neck, but should not be uncomfortable.
 The exam can also be performed with the patient standing, particularly if the patient has mobility issues.
 The head can be slightly rotated contralateral to the side being examined.

 If the thyroid lobe is already visible just above the clavicle, be sure to fan down and look for a retrosternal thyroid.
 If no thyroid is visible right above the clavicle slide cephalad until the thyroid is seen just lateral to the trachea.